 The last quarterly payment of 2019 is actually on January 15—so don’t miss that one in the midst of the holiday season or your first of the year tax preparations.
 Write that check and send it out now so you have one less thing to worry about later.

 Whether you’re doing taxes yourself, or with the help of a CPA, now is the time to gather all of your paperwork for the year.
+Asking yourself when is the last day to file taxes, and wait for that day to come to take action, migt no be the best strategy.
 Scrambling to get all of this documentation together at the last minute means you’re more likely to miss something, which will inevitably affect your return.
 Use this list from Fundera to make sure you have everything together in one place:

 In the event of an audit, you’ll also need a handful of other documents.
 To make your life easier, use this time to gather the following documents as well: